-The consolidated financial statements present the results of Davies Group Limited and its subsidiaries as if they formed a single entity, intercompany transactions and balances between Group companies are therefore eliminated in full.
+The consolidated financial statements present the results of Davies Group Umited and its subsidiaries as if they formed a single entity, intercompany transactions and balances between Group companies are therefore eliminated in full,

 The consolidated financial statements incorporate the results of business combinations using the acquisition method of accounting.
-In the balance sheet, the acquired's identifiable assets, liabilities and contingent liabilities are initially recognised at their fair values at the acquisition date.
-The consideration for an acquisition is recorded at fair value.
-The value of the consideration includes a reasonable estimate of the amounts expected to be available at that time or in the future (where the value depends on future events).
+In the balance sheet, the acquisition for an acquisition is seen, liabilities and contingent liabilities are initially recognised at their fair values at the acquisition of ate.
+The consideration for an acquisition is recorded of fair value.
+The value of the consideration includes a reasonable estimate of the amounts expected to be payable at that time or in the future (where the value depends on future events).
 Any estimated future amounts are adjusted when the final amount is determined or when revised estimates can be made.
 The results of acquired operations are included in the consolidated statement of comprehensive income from the date on which control is obtained.
 They are deconsolidated from the date control ceases.